jpchip/fssk-laravel/README.md

 docker exec -it server php server/artisan migrate --seed
 ```

-This spins up a postgres instance, starts client at http://localhost:3000
-and starts server at http://localhost:4000.
-Server calls are proxied, so http://localhost:3000/api/users will hit http://localhost:4000/api/users automagically.

 ## Developing

 ### Built With

-The current technologies used by fssk are as follows:
+The current technologies used by the starter kit are as follows:

 | Type | Selected Technology | Reasoning |
 | ---- | ------------------- | --------- |